MAGIC-AI4Med/DiagGym/README.md

 On average, each case contains 29 examinations (26 laboratory, 2 microbiology, 1 radiology).

 #### ⚙️ Training Details
-**DiagGym** is trained as a conditional generative “EHR world model” that, given a patient profile and past examinations, generates the result of the next requested examination.
+**DiagGym** is trained as a conditional generative "EHR world model" that, given a patient profile and past examinations, generates the result of the next requested examination.
 We treat all exam results (textual or numeric) as free text and train with a standard token‑wise autoregressive loss.

 <img src="assets/DiagGym_training.png"/>